damhau/azdo-pipeline-explorer/README.md

 ## Installation

-1. Click on the extension icon in VS Code and type Azure DevOps Pipeline Explorer
+1. Click on the extension icon in VS Code and type Azure DevOps Pipeline Explorer.
-2. Click on install
+2. Click on install.

 ## Usage

 ### Configure Azure DevOps Organization URL, Project and PAT

 When the extension runs for the first time, it will prompt you to enter your Azure DevOps organization URL, Project and Personal Access Token (PAT).
-The PAT is securely stored for future use and the other parameters are saved in your in your VS Code `settings.json`
+The PAT is securely stored for future use and the other parameters are saved in your in your VS Code `settings.json`.

 - **Organization URL**: The URL of your Azure DevOps organization (e.g., `https://dev.azure.com/your-organization`).
 - **Project**: The Azure Devops project.